AN ANCIENT INHERITANCE

 THE MING EMPIRE

-In 1271, Kublai Khan, the formidable Khagan of the Mongols, declared the founding of the Yuan Empire, a seismic shift that culminated in the subjugation of the orthodox Song Empire by 1279.
-Yet, this racist, imperialist, despotic dominion was spectacularly dismantled in 1368 by an unlikely figure: the Hongwu Emperor (홍무제), a destitute orphan who rose to found the Ming Empire (대명국) (1368–1662), aptly named the 'Empire of Sublime Illumination.'
+In 1271, Kublai Khan, grandson of the terrifying Genghis Khan and the formidable Khagan of the Mongols, declared the founding of the Yuan Empire, a seismic shift that culminated in the subjugation of the Song Empire by 1279.
+Yet, this racist, imperialist, despotic dominion was spectacularly dismantled in 1368 by an unlikely figure: the Hongwu Emperor (洪武帝;홍무제), a destitute orphan who rose to found the Ming Empire (大明國;대명국) (1368–1662), aptly named the 'Empire of Sublime Illumination.'
 This radiant realm reshaped the destiny of East Asia, casting a luminous glow across the continent.

 By the fifteenth century, the Ming had crafted a refined bureaucratic edifice, underpinned by civil service examinations, robust defence systems, and pioneering technologies, such as movable metal type printing.
 During the Japanese invasions of Joseon (1592–1598), the Ming dispatched over 100,000 troops, cementing a profound alliance rooted in mutual respect.

 Yet, shadows loomed.
-Fiscal woes, fuelled by tax resistance from scholar-officials, famines, the burdens of defending Korea, and relentless Manchu incursions—originally Jurchens—strained the empire.
+Fiscal woes, fuelled by tax resistance from scholar-officials, famines, the burdens of defending Korea, and relentless Manchu incursions strained the empire.
 The Little Ice Age further ravaged agriculture, precipitating crisis.
-In 1644, Peking fell to peasant rebels led by Li Zicheng, whose fleeting regime crumbled swiftly.
+In 1644, Peking fell to peasant rebels led by Li Zicheng(李自成;이자성), whose fleeting regime crumbled swiftly.
 The Ming court fled to Nanking, its ancestral seat.

-The Mandate of Heaven, as the sage Mencius proclaimed, is not seized by blade or battalion but earned through virtue, justice, and devotion to the people’s welfare.
-The Ming Empire (대명국), for all its imperfections, emerged from the ashes of chaos through the Hongwu Emperor (홍무제), a peasant who toppled the Mongol Yuan, a regime of disarray and barbarity.
+The Ming Empire, for all its imperfections, emerged from the ashes of chaos through the Hongwu Emperor, a peasant who toppled the Mongol Yuan, a regime of disarray and barbarity.
 This was no mere dynastic shift; it was a triumph of civilisation, a restoration of enlightened rule.
-Yet, the Qing dynasty (청나라) tells a darker tale.
+Yet, the Qing dynasty (清國;청나라) tells a darker tale.
 The Manchus, hailing from the rugged northeast of Manchuria, were strangers to the Chinese world for much of history.

 THE SECOND REALM: